 E-draw or scan & upload signature only (no login required, but client can create one after signing if desired.
 If the client is not registered with a Connectworks login they will not be able to upload a signature)

-Once you’ve filled out all the requisite fields, click Create and the document will be published and emailed to the selected signatories.
+Once you’ve filled out all the required fields, click Create and the document will be published and emailed to the selected signatories.

 To publish an existing document for signing